jhashikhar/digital-signal-governance/taxonomy/consent-governance.md

 Consent Governance is distinct from consent collection mechanisms.

 User interfaces such as banners, dialogs, or preference centers are collection mechanisms.
-Consent Governance addresses whether the underlying governance conditions ensure that consent states are faithfully represented and operationally honored across dependent systems.
+Consent Governance addresses whether the underlying governance conditions ensure that consent states are faithfully represented and consistently honored across dependent systems.

 In regulated environments, this distinction is materially important: collecting a consent selection does not itself establish governance assurance.